 As much as my heart hurts right now, what an incredible blessing that we have a pre-teen, a teenager and a young adult that we can call “ours” and whom we love to spend time with, and they with us.

 I can look back on all the great memories of their childhoods with sadness for wanting that time back, or I can look back with such gratitude for what was and what is still to come.

-We still have the blessing of our youngest at home and she and I begin a new chapter as we start homeschooling for the first time, next week!
-I can’t wait to spend so much time each and every day with my daughter, to learn and to grow and to share life right along beside her.
+We still have the blessing of our youngest at home and she and I begin a new chapter as we start homeschooling for the first time, next week.
+I can’t wait to spend so much time each and every day with my daughter, to learn and grow and to share life right alongside her.
 What can I say?
 I love that girl like crazy.

 Thank you God for the joy and the tears, the laughter and the love.
 I’m thankful for this life in all it’s fullness, what was and what’s still to come.